 mouse (p.
-12, KQ 1.3) Input device used to manipulate objects viewed on the computer display screen.
+14, KQ 1.3) Nonkeyboard input device, called a "pointing device," used to manipulate objects viewed on the computer display screen.
 Why it's important: For many purposes, a mouse is easier to use than a keyboard for inputting commands.
 Also, the mouse is used extensively in many graphics programs.